dlion/ExamProject/README.md

 If you press 'c' you delete all and reset the "paintbrush".

-First of all, you have to run the Calibra program for bring HSV values for find your color.
+First of all, you have to run the Calibra program to bring HSV values to find your color.

 ## Head

-This program track your head on the screen, this program use the cascade files for recognize your face and if you want also the eyes.
+This program tracks your head on the screen, this program uses the cascade files to recognize your face and if you want also the eyes.

 ## Movement

-If you want monitoring a place, with this program you can.
+If you want to monitor a place, with this program you can.

-This program save a frame it has suffered a modify respecting the origin; at the end of the program this save all frame how video file (avi) so you can watch only frame that interesting you.
+This program saves a frame it has suffered a modify respecting the origin; at the end of the program this saves all frames how video file (avi) so you can watch only frames that interesting you.

 ## Lib

-This library containing some functions for run other programs.
+This library contain some functions to run other programs.

 ## License